 He has also had experience in writing for contemporary dance.
 "Vincent" is a dance work based on the life of Vincent Van Gogh and the relationship he had with his brother Theo.
 Choreographed by Melissa Lanham at LJ Dance, the show had its premiere in Adelaide, Australia in March 2016 and went on to tour Melbourne, Sydney and Queensland and received rave reviews from critics on it's choreography, lighting, music and set.
 A brand new contemporary dance work titled "Antithesis" is currently in the works for 2020.

-Sean has also been releasing music onto all major streaming stores such as Spotify, AppleMusic, Tidal & Deezer.
-His first album was released on November 14th, 2017 titled "Timeless."
-It is an instrumental album written in a cinematic style for lovers of the film music genre.
-He is currently working on a second album set for a 2020 release as well as a meditative/healing album set for an early 2020 release.
+Sean has also been releasing music onto all major streaming stores.
+His first album was released on November 14th, 2017 titled 'Timeless' which has since been followed by a meditation/easy listening album 'An Everlasting Serenity' which was released on May 25th, 2020.
+These albums are instrumental works, written in a cinematic style for lovers of the film music genre.
+He is currently working on his third album for an early 2021 release.

 Scores to many documentaries and films have gained recognition from producers and directors both domestic and abroad.
 His soundtracks and compositions are mostly orchestral influenced with frequent use of electronics.